Chameleon (The Four Seasons album)

-Chameleon is a 1972 album by The Four Seasons notable for being their only album recorded for Motown.
-The album met with limited success in the US; no single was even issued from the album in America.
-"The Night", however, met with success in the UK and peaked at No. 7 in 1975, becoming a Northern Soul mainstay.
+Chameleon is a 1972 album by the Four Seasons, notable for being their only album with Motown and the only one featuring Demetri Callas on guitar; Callas had replaced band co-founder Tommy DeVito in 1970 but left in 1974, replaced by Don Ciccone and John Paiva during the band's mid-1970s renaissance.
+The album met with limited success in the US; no single was issued in America.
+"The Night", however, met with success in the UK and peaked at No. 7 in 1975, becoming a Northern soul mainstay.

 Track listing

 Non-album singles

-The following singles were recorded during the band's tenure at Motown; none of these appeared on Chameleon.
-Some, however, later turned up on Frankie Valli's 1975 "solo" album Inside You, which was a collection of unreleased songs and outtakes from Chameleon.
+The following singles were recorded during the band's tenure at Motown in a 1973 recording session after Chameleon was released.
+Some of the tracks from these sessions later turned up on Frankie Valli's 1975 "solo" album Inside You, which was a collection of unreleased songs and outtakes from Chameleon.
+These sessions were distinguished by the return of original bass Nick Massi as an arranger and occasional singer.